mlang/bmc/README.txt

    GOOD:   std::vector<int> const v;
    BAD:    const std::vector<int> v;

-* Use tabs, no spaces: To minimize indentation issues in a multi-developer project, we'd like to avoid the use of tabs.
+* Use spaces, no tabulator: To minimize indentation issues in a multi-developer project, we'd like to avoid the use of tabs.
 Use spaces to indent.

 * Write maintainable code: Given the low amount of manpower we can expect,